 And finally, be familiar with different mathematical charts and graphs.

 What kind of graphs do you need to know?
 Because that’s kind of broad.

 Now, if you’re really familiar with all of those concepts, you should be good to go on the test.
 But if there are any questions, again, pick up our study guide and make your life easier.

-You’ll save a lot of time and a lot of heartache.
+You’ll save a lot of time and a lot of heartaches.

 CORE Subjects EC-6: Science

-Now, for life sciences, there’s three major concepts that you have to know because they’re going be on the test.
+Now, for life sciences, there are three major concepts that you have to know because they’re going be on the test.